 For such a simple process, it may seem overwhelming at first if you haven’t been walked through it.

-Step #2: Drain your almonds.
+Step #2: Drain Your Almonds

 Once those almonds have soaked overnight, or for 12 hours, they will have plumped up.
-Pour the almonds and their water through a colander, letting it sit for a minute as you get the parchment paper and baking sheet prepared.
+Pour the almonds and their water through a colander, letting it sit for a minute as you get the parchment paper, and baking sheet prepared.

-Step #3: Roast your almonds.
+Step #3: Roast Your Almonds

 Step #4: Enjoy!

+These are sure to be a hit at your house.
+We love gifting these, though it’s hard to let go sometimes. 🙂 I recommend adding roasted nuts, instead of raw, to granola or granola bars — the taste, texture, and crunch shine through.
 We grind them and sprinkle over oatmeal, buckwheat cereal, or yogurt.
 We pack them in lunches and alongside dried figs, apricots, or apples for a nice snack.